 Paris outdoes even herself in transforming mundane street and park furniture into vehicles of elevated consciousness.
-In Jardin Joan-Miró, ordinary park benches metamorphose into sculptures that are enigmatic yet utterly familiar and useful.
+In Jardin Joan-Miró, ordinary park benches metamorphose into enigmatic sculptures that are also familiar and useful.

 Ditto the undulating layers of this sidewalk bench:

 Benches in the form of open books invite a meta-reading experience:

 Fences also have captured the imagination of artists, as in the spectacular Birds of Passage gracing a vocational high school.
 It was created by teachers and their students, and inspired by the lyrics of a song by Georges Brassens.